 If applicable, graphs should go in this section, and they must be clearly labeled with a title and proper x axis and y axis names as well as units.
 Graphs should be done in Excel.

-Include calculations in this section labeled appropriately with units, chemicals and properly identifying what is being calculated and the trial # the calculation is being completed for.
+Include calculations in this section labeled appropriately with units, chemical identity and properly identifying what is being calculated and the trial # the calculation is being completed for.

 Include general equations corresponding to each calculation necessary i.e. general equation for dilutions (see example below), average, standard deviation, ppt, to name a few.